geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 I wonder if the alignment thing can trigger the bug.

 ##### **Ignaciosica** [[00:41:05](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2465)]
-Maybe that's the...
+Maybe that's the..
 I tested the different alignment configurations when I had access to the TinyCI machine and it didn't fix it.
 Also, one thing that I couldn't do much because the disassembled Apple GPU doesn't work for my M3, so I couldn't compare the assembly output.

 ##### **Geohot** [[00:41:27](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2487)]
-Yeah, the M3 has the...
+Yeah, the M3 has the..
 It never worked for M3.
 M3 has a totally different bytecode.
 But all right, cool.
 Yeah, let's try to get this merged today.
 We'll skip the O0 thing if we have to.
 But very exciting to finally have this done.
-I think this is a great step toward making our gems fast.
+I think this is a great step toward making our GEMMs fast.

 ##### **Geohot** [[00:41:52](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2512)]
 All right, we're up to ONNX.